ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 The A* implementation is located in the `Astar/` folder.
 The implementation is explained below.

-Compile the typescript file by running `Astar/Makefile`.
+Compile the typescript file by running `make` in the `Astar` directory.

 Start the program by opening up the `astar.html` file.
 On start, it will run the A* algorithm on three different examples (see below).
 While running the algorithm, the browser will likely freeze for about one second before showing a popup stating that it found a solution for the third example.